-This Tender is a public tender being conducted pursuant to the Tender Obligation Law, 5752-1992 (hereinafter: “Tender Obligation Law”) and its regulations, and pursuant to the Tender Obligation Regulations, 5753-1993 (hereinafter: “Tender Obligation Regulations”).
+This Tender is a public tender being conducted pursuant to the Tender Obligation Law, 5752-1992 (hereinafter: “Tender Obligation Law”) and its regulations, and in accordance with to the Tender Obligation Regulations, 5753-1993 (hereinafter: “Tender Obligation Regulations”).

 The Tender will be administered according to law and pursuant to the rules of the Tender as detailed in the documents of this Tender below.

-This Tender is a framework tender which is intended for the purpose of creating a framework tender supplier list (below: severally “Framework Supplier” and jointly “Framework Suppliers”), from which the Customers will order the goods and services required.
+This Tender is a framework tender intended for the purpose of creating a framework Tender supplier list (below: severally “Framework Supplier” and jointly “Framework Suppliers”), from which the Customers will order the goods and services required.

-The Administrator of the Tender will distribute individual applications to the Framework Suppliers, from time to time, for the purchase of goods and services by way of a competition process, at his sole discretion, noting the needs of the Customers (hereinafter: “Competition”).
+The Administrator of the Tender will distribute individual applications to the Framework Suppliers, from time to time, for the purchase of goods and services through competition proceedings, at his sole discretion, noting the needs of the Customers (hereinafter: “Competition”).
 A supplier must be included in the Framework Supplier List in order to participate in the Competitions.

-The Tender is for the purpose of choosing Framework Suppliers which will supply the required goods and services according to content, the requirements and rules to be determined in the competition documents.
+The Tender is for the purpose of choosing Framework Suppliers that will supply the required goods and services according to content, the requirements, and rules to be determined in the competition documents.

 Each of the winners will supply the required goods and services to the Customers in each area of service.